kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 - The `minGroupCount` field of the `CompositePodGroup` objects becomes mutable at runtime (aligning with the pre-existing mutable `minCount` field in `PodGroup` objects).
+- Scheduler diagnostics and recommendations with regards to the scheduling order are re-evaluated to improve troubleshooting and scheduling success rates.

 #### GA